Barney Bear: Plot

-The series begins with the title character, Barney Bear, usually trying to accomplish a task in his series, He can be a bit lazy, but not too lazy.
-But, Barney tends to overdo or do his task the wrong way.
+The series begins with the title character, Barney Bear, usually trying to accomplish a task in his series.
+He can be a bit lazy, but not too lazy.
+But he tends to overdo or do his task the wrong way.
 He also has a hard time going to sleep, but when he finally does go to sleep, he is a heavy sleeper.
-Mostly he doesn't talk, but sometimes he does talk.
+Mostly, he doesn't talk, but sometimes, he does.

-At times he pairs with a donkey named Benny Burro, a curious donkey who accompanies Barney on several occasions, but mostly when he's in the west (Benny Burro never spoke, but he did speak in comic books).
+At times, he was paired with Benny Burro, a curious donkey who accompanies him on several occasions, but mostly when he's in the west (Benny never spoke, but he did in the comic books).

 Controversy

 Like many animated cartoons from the 1930s to the early 1950s, Barney Bear featured racial stereotypes.
 After explosions, for example, characters with blasted faces would resemble stereotypical blacks, with large lips, bow-tied hair and speaking in black vernacular.

 In one particular cartoon, The Little Wise Quacker, when the duck kite hit the electricity cables, and Barney's face turned black because the electricity hit him, he rocked the duckling (also in blackface) and sang "Shortnin' Bread".
 Cartoon Network and Boomerang would usually omit these scenes on re-airings.